Thermodynamics of percolation in interacting systems

-Correlated systems (or referred to as interacting systems), such as those described by the Wilson-Cowan equation \cite{wilson1973mathematical,amari1977dynamics,bressloff2010metastable,bressloff2010stochastic}, spin glasses \cite{binder1986spin}, the random cluster model \cite{grimmett2006random}, the Kuramoto model \cite{acebron2005kuramoto}, and the cellular Potts model \cite{scianna2012multiscale,chen2007parallel,chiang2016glass}, are important research objects in physics.
-By its nature, a correlated system can be represented by the dynamics on a network $G\left(V,E\right)$, where nodes in $V$ are system elements and edges in $E$ denote correlated interactions.
-The existence of edge between elements $i$ and $j$ is non-trivially determined by $C_{ij}$, the $\left(i,j\right)$-th entity in a specific correlation matrix $C$.
-The definition of element correlation can be arbitrary, which is not limited to the statistical correlation.
+Interacting systems formed by units with correlated behaviours are important research objects in physics and related fields \cite{wilson1973mathematical,amari1977dynamics,bressloff2010metastable,bressloff2010stochastic,binder1986spin,acebron2005kuramoto,de2014synchronization,scianna2012multiscale,chen2007parallel,chiang2016glass}.
+By its nature, an interacting system can be represented by the dynamics on a network $G\left(V,E\right)$, where nodes in $V$ are system units and edges in $E$ denote correlated interactions.
+The existence of an edge between units $i$ and $j$ is non-trivially determined by $R_{ij}$, the $\left(i,j\right)$-th entity in a specific correlation matrix $R$ that describes the relations among system units.
+Percolation on network \cite{li2021percolation,duminil2018sixty} may be a natural formalization that characterizes different interacting systems as networks in a unified manner, whose key idea is to represent the propagation of correlated behaviours via edge occupation (i.e., each edge is occupied only if the associated units synchronously behave).
+See Sec. \ref{ASec1-1} in SM for a summary of percolation on network.

-If we seek an abstract formalization that characterizes different correlated systems as networks in a unified manner, percolation on network \cite{li2021percolation,duminil2018sixty} may be a natural choice.
-The key idea is to generate an all-to-all network of elements (i.e., a complete graph) during initialization.
-Then each edge is occupied if and only if the associated elements synchronously behave (i.e., these two elements are correlated).
-All unoccupied edges are removed from the initial network, after which a filtered network is obtained to describe the propagation of correlated behaviours.
-In a probabilistic manner, we can consider an occupation probability vector

-where $f\left(\cdot\right)$ is a non-trivial element-wise function that maps correlation matrix $C$ to occupation probability vector $\rho$.
-A percolation configuration

-lives in a probability space $\mathbb{P}_{\rho}=\left(\{0,1\}^{ E},\sigma_{\chi} ,P_{\rho}\right)$, where $1$ denotes occupation (i.e., the edge is kept) and $0$ denotes non-occupation (i.e., the edge is deleted).
-Notion $\sigma_{\chi}$ denotes a $\sigma$-algebra and $P_{\rho}$ is a probability measure characterized by vector $\rho$.
-The propagation of correlated behaviours within the system is fully characterized by $\mathbb{P}_{\rho}$, based on which we can apply percolation theory to study the emergence of a giant cluster of correlated elements or the evolution of the average size of clusters \cite{li2021percolation,georgakopoulos2018analyticity,duminil2018sixty}.